Ukrainian foods – the essence of Eastern Europe! And why travel there if you’re not going to indulge in these delights?

 Many believe this famous Russian appetizer originated in Kraków (a city in Poland) since it was first mentioned in the Community Regulations of this city in 1610.
 The bagel moved across Poland to all locations with a significant Jewish population and eventually reached Ukraine.

-This Ukrainian breakfast recipe was first sold on the street, where it was hung on street carts and handed out to passers-by.
+This Ukrainian breakfast dish was first sold on the street, where it was hung on street carts and handed out to passers-by.
 But now, it has become a light appetizer or a typical snack that everyone can enjoy with a cup of tea or coffee.

 6. Kysla Kapusta – Sour Cabbage